 This is especially helpful for those who are just starting to get into exercise or want to get fitter but don’t know where to start.
 Being able to go online and get endless information means that you can get started with little issues.

 A good place to start is our Learn area, which has tonnes of information.

 Exercise equipment is another thing that has progressed technology-wise in recent years.
 A new popular trend is buying exercise equipment such as bikes that come with tablets or apps that provide access to trainers and fitness videos, all in the comfort of your own home.

-Buying an exercise machine that comes with this kind of trainer access means that you don't have to pay for the gym or personal trainers.
-Its just one payment and it can all be accessed from home, with the knowledge that you are getting the same high-quality training.
+Buying an exercise machine that comes with this kind of trainer access means that you don’t have to pay for the gym or personal trainers.
+It’s just one payment, and it can all be accessed from home, with the knowledge that you are getting the same high-quality training.

 5. Video Guides

-Videos can really benefit your exercise routine as it can be accessed from anywhere, as long as you have a device that can access the internet.
+Videos can really benefit your exercise routine as they can be accessed from anywhere, as long as you have a device that can access the internet.
 This gives you complete freedom to do what you want, where you want, and 99% of them are free.